 our programs

-Homes for Artists
+API’s Homes for Artists program includes three elements:

-Homebuyer Education
+Homebuyer Readiness & Education

-API joins partners to provide the technical assistance necessary to get prospective artist-homebuyers into their new homes.
+API joins partners to provide the technical assistance necessary to prepare artist-homebuyers to apply for a new home.
 Volunteer Lawyers and Accountants for the Arts leads tax preparation and record-keeping assistance.
-Habitat for Humanity St. Louis leads mortgage application technical assistance.

 API creates more than houses; it supports the sense of “home” already in the neighborhood by turning existing artists into new homeowners and by transforming vacant lots into green and art spaces where neighbors can connect.

 Each artist-homebuyer has the opportunity to opt into leading a participatory art project with Gravois Park residents.
-These art projects are an opportunity for the artists to build relationships with their immediate neighbors and the larger community–an act of neighboring that creates home.
+These art projects are an opportunity for the artists to build relationships with their immediate neighbors and the larger community–an act of neighboring that creates a home.
 API plans to launch this program in 2024.

 Guided by the community’s vision laid out in the Gravois-Jefferson Historic Neighborhoods Plan for arts-based community development and robust community engagement, API continually engages residents as it carries out its mission.
 API conducts town halls, visioning sessions, door-knocking, and much more to strengthen relationships with residents and co-design API’s projects.